-However, if I’ve resized the image or clip art to fit a particular space, the Change Picture tool will replace the image with another one while keeping the image size close to the same.
+However, if I’ve resized the image or clip art to fit a particular space, the Change Picture tool will replace the image with another one while keeping the image size and formatting close to the same.

 When you use the selection pane you can easily select objects, change their order, or change their visibility.
 As you add objects to a page it’s a good idea to name them.
 This makes finding an object much easier when you want to move, replace, or delete it.

 I’ve used my monthly newsletter templates in the example below.
-This page has a ton of images, text boxes, shapes, etc. They are also layered so that certain objects are in front or behind other objects.
+This page has a ton of images, text boxes, shapes, etc. They are also layered so that certain objects are in front of or behind other objects.
 As I placed these objects on the page, I gave each one a name in the selection pane on the right.

 To access the selection pane select an image > click on (Picture Tools) Format Tab > Selection Pane

-To name an object simply double-click on the original name it was given when inserted.
+You can name an object simply double-click on the original name it was given when inserted.
 This will automatically show up in the selection pane.
 For example: when I inserted the tractor clip art PowerPoint named it “Picture 1”.
 I double-clicked on this wording in the selection pane and renamed it “Tractor”.
 I also inserted three pumpkins on the page.
 As I inserted them, I named them “Pumpkin 1”, “Pumpkin 2”, and “Pumpkin 3”.

 Now, why did I do this?
 As you can see in the example above I have many different objects in my October newsletter.
 This requires lots of layering and alignment to get them in the right places.
 There is a hay bale behind the tractor and stalks of wheat behind the wagon and header.

 If I wanted to move either of these objects I would have to move everything in front of it to get to them.
-Instead of messing up my design I could simply click on the name of the object in the Selection Pane and from here I could reorder, move, delete, or replace the object.
+Instead of messing up my design, I could simply click on the name of the object in the Selection Pane and from here I could reorder, move, delete, or replace the object.
 This keeps my original design in place and doesn’t move any other object on the page – definitely a huge time-saver!

-I had previously named each image as I inserted them on the page, so I could use the Selection Pane to select the wheat and bring it to the front.
+Since I had previously named each image as I inserted them on the page, so I could use the Selection Pane to select the wheat and bring it to the front.
 From here, I could move it around on the page and reorder the object without moving any of the other graphics.

 If you only have a few objects on the page you don’t necessarily have to use the Selection Pane.
 You could click on the object you want to move and arrange it either backward or forwards. (see example below)

-You can also select the objects to group together and right click over them to choose Group > Group.
+You can also select the objects to group together and right-click over them to choose Group > Group.
 Or, you may decide that you want to ungroup objects so that you can work on your design.
 You can also regroup it all back together again.
 This will save you time trying to fix it back if you accidentally move an object while working on another area of the slide.